wp-plugins/ewww-image-optimizer/readme.txt

 1. **Root access not needed** Pre-compiled binaries are made available to install directly within the Wordpress folder, and cloud optimization is provided for those who cannot run the binaries locally.
 1. **Optimize almost anything** Using the Optimize More tool, and the wp_image_editor class extension, nearly any image in Wordpress can be optimized.

-= Theme Images =

-Use the Optimize option in the Appearance to optimize all of the images within your current theme (and the parent theme if you are using a child theme).

 = NextGEN Gallery =

 Features optimization on upload capability, re-optimization, and bulk optimizing.
 The NextGEN Bulk Optimize function is located near the bottom of the NextGEN menu, and will optimize all images in all galleries.
 It is also possible to optimize groups of images in a gallery, or multiple galleries at once.